 You Are Dumb, which is not a blog, posts new columns every weekday, except for a couple of days each month when it doesn't.
 It is also a Twitter feed, @youaredumb, with content in a similar vein but much shorter.
 My spinoff food site, Forkbastard, can be found easily enough by the clever.

-Memo to Jim Cramer: YOU ARE DUMB.
+Memo to everyone without a lobbyist: YOU ARE FUCKED.

 Yesterday, we discussed the looming mortgage crisis, in which 30 years of non-stop deregulation in the banking and loaning industries has allowed people to engage in more egregious and more irresponsible conduct in the name of making one more half percentage point in profit for the stockholders.
 Which has led to a bit of a problem.

 There are a whole bunch of people out there who can't pay their mortgages.
 Which means a whole bunch of loans, which were sold and sold again and sold again and bundled and invested in and used as the basis for all kinds of financial transactions that they probably shouldn't have had aren't getting paid.
 The people who actually do things aren't putting the resources into the system that the system has been pretending they're going to.

 I am neither an economist nor a politician.
 So I can't go into huge specifics about the consequences of this epic clusterfuck.
 All I can do is rely on a few simple rules of human nature:

 The people feeling the impact first, and the people who will feel it the hardest, will be the people at the bottom of the hill.
 This group is made up mainly of two groups of people - one large, one small.
 The large group are ordinary people who got suckered into bad mortgages on houses whose values had been inflated by all the bad mortgages that came before it.
 The small group are the asshole flippers like the people you see on the teevee.
 They bought these crappy mortgages on purpose, with the idea that they'd pay them off right away when they fixed up the house a bit and sold it for a profit.